skwid138/Prime-prework-week-1/readme.md

 ![atom0](images/atom_0.png)

-Continue this process to create a "styles" folder and a "scripts" folder.
+Continue this process to create a "scripts" folder.
 Create a file called "helloWorld.js" in the "scripts" folder.
-This will be our JavaScript file.
+This will is our (first) JavaScript file.

-In the "styles" folder, include a CSS file.
-From the application process you should be able to create a CSS file.
-We'll not be reviewing how to create one here.

-In the example you'll see I'm using a CSS file called "beach.css".
-Take a few moments to create a simple CSS file to start.
-You can always revisit and iterate this later.
 -

 Now, let's get into our HTML file.
 Open "index.html" by clicking on it's tab at the top of Atom.
 Type in ```html``` and you'll see that Atom anticipates that you are trying to create an HTML file

 ![atom1](images/atom_1.png)

-Click RETURN or TAB and you'll see that Atom gives you some scaffolding for a basic HTML page.
+Click TAB and you'll see that Atom gives you some scaffolding for a basic HTML page.

 ![atom2](images/atom_2.png)